coriesmitka/coriesmitka/README.md

 Throughout my career, I’ve thrived at the intersection of software integration, system architecture, and data transformation — bringing together legacy technologies, modern cloud stacks, and evolving delivery frameworks.
 My background in engineering has given me the privilege of deeply understanding the “how” behind the systems — and now, I’m applying that to the “why” through meaningful, analytics-driven solutions.

-After navigating a personal journey of stroke recovery, I’ve reignited my career by combining that core engineering foundation with machine learning, Power BI, and cloud platforms.
+I’ve reignited my career by combining that core engineering foundation with machine learning, Power BI, and cloud platforms.
 I continue to evolve — driven not only by technical curiosity, but by a mission to build inclusive, intelligent, and real-world impact systems.

 ---